HypeCrazed/Titanium/README.md

 What are you waiting for?
 Stop using those sketchy downscale websites and download Titanium.

 ***If you encounter any errors, make sure you have the [.NET SDK](https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/sdk-8.0.204-windows-x64-installer) installed!***
+***If you're building from the source, make sure to put the FFmpeg files in the same folder as Titanium.exe***